guidance/dockerize/magento2-simple/devops/README.md

 This system creates a one time run processor that sets up Magento Configs, and installs Magento if not already installed, and sets all the proper permissions.
 See `magento/devops/magento-config.sh` for commands and sequence of events.
 > This script gets copied as a system executable that is run by supervisor once when the container starts, and can be run if you want to reset things by hand.
 From a bash prompt in the web service container: execute `magento-config.sh /app configure`

+#### Roles and Modes

+> Role Concept: You can run this stack in different ways: As a web nodes, or a process node.
+For scalable stacks, the static content is shared between the nodes.
+So, the process node runs the static deploy and the web nodes wait for the static versions to line up, prior to them becoming live.
+We use `MAGE_CONTAINER_ROLE=[web/process]` this variable defaults to process.

+> Mode Concept: You can run this stack in different ways: In developer mode, and in production mode.

+The standard `MAGE_MODE=[developer/production]` environment variable applies to the Magento functionality.
+The Magento Configuration script also pivots for a couple things when the site is in Production Mode.

+- The Static Content Deploy will run on the process node, if the site is in production mode
+- The entire configuration script is dependent on the version file, and shares the static content version and the code version between the different nodes.
+See the `pub/static/process` folder once you have a full build.

 ### Debugging using Xdebug